MathewKJ2048/catalyst/README.md

   one of the duplicates
 * we perform binary search to look for an overall scope that make the command execution time falls in the desired range.
-We drop all individual scopes and exact scopes when doing binary search.
+We drop all individual scopes and exact scopes when doing binary search, but builtin sets still get their explicit scopes from the original command like "4 int, 6 seq".

 ### How the command scopes are set in Alloy